Tou (biblical figure): Context

 According to biblical studies professor Gershon Galil, "the Empire of David is a realistic historical phenomenon and the biblical description of its formation and consolidation is possible and reasonable ...
 Eight inscriptions recently discovered at different sites clearly indicate that a large kingdom named Palistin existed in northwestern Syria and southern Turkey.
 This is the reference to the ancient kingdom of Palistin, recently proposed by several scholars, which encompassed the cities Hamath, Aleppo and Carchemish," Prof. Galil says.
 "This kingdom was inhabited by different groups including Sea Peoples.
 They invaded the Levant in the 12th century BC, conquered vast areas, destroyed kingdoms and took over their lands."
 Gilil notes that "some of these inscriptions open with the words 'I am Tai(ta) the Hero, King of Palistin'.
 Given our philological and historical knowledge, it's clear that Tai(ta) should be identified with Toi, mentioned in the Book of Samuel and in Chronicles."

 Palistin was one of the Syro-Hittite states which emerged in Syria after the Late Bronze Age collapse.
 It dates to at least the 11th century BC and is known primarily through the inscriptions of its king Taita and his wife.

-Analysis

-The text tells that King David successfully defeated an enemy of Tou's, Hadarezer, the king of Zobah.
-To congratulate David (and remind him that he was friendly to David), he sent his son Hadoram as an ambassador and with him a (presumably) large tribute, made mostly up of vessels of gold and silver and brass.
-David added them to his treasury, after rededicating them.